School of Science, Engineering and Environment

 The COVID-19 pandemic highlights how much there is still to learn about how humans interact with and influence the natural environment.
 Gain a deeper understanding of ourselves and the world around us with our BSc (Hons) Biological Sciences degree.

 Biological Sciences is the study of life.
-We've shaped our course so you can explore and appreciate the diversity of living organisms, biological principles and processes, but also gain the competencies and employability skills that can help you to secure exciting graduate career opportunities emerging in laboratories and out in the field.
+We've shaped our course, which is accredited by the Royal Society of Biology, so you can explore and appreciate the diversity of living organisms, biological principles and processes, but also gain the competencies and employability skills that can help you to secure exciting graduate career opportunities emerging in laboratories and out in the field.

 During your studies, you will experience hands-on learning where you apply theory to practice.
 Along with fieldwork and placement opportunities, you will use our advanced Bodmer laboratories to develop scientific and transferable skills ready for your career.